My mom and her friend wearing Laura Ashley dresses to a wedding in 1984.

-The runways are always nodding to the festive time that was the '80s, and if the return of the decade is anything like the '90s have been, the resurgence of trends from this time are only just starting to gain steam.
-While the runways are definitely a place I get forward-thinking inspiration from, I decided when it came to the '80s fashion trend, I was going to go back to the queen of fashion during her time—my mother.
+The runways are always nodding to the festive time that was the '80s, and if the return of the decade is anything like that of the '90s, the resurgence of trends from this time is only just starting to gain steam.
+While the runways are definitely a place I get forward-thinking inspiration from, I decided when it came to the '80s trend, I was going to go back to the queen of fashion during her time: my mother.
 She and my aunt were called "the Vogue sisters" back in high school, so I guess I have to give them a little credit.

 My mom and aunt with matching perms and wild jumpsuits.

 "Shoulder pads and boxy shoulders, in general, were the staple of the '80s, and I was totally okay with that.
 The structure they gave a shirt or blazer was the look you had to have.
 I think they are weirdly flattering, as they make your shoulders wider than your hips, which is never a bad thing.
 If you threw on a blazer with shoulder pads over a dress or any bottom, you knew you were good to go."

 Here are my mom and my aunt in their jumpsuits and oversize belts.

 "Jumpsuits were my favorites in the '80s.
 They made getting dressed so easy, and I always felt so fashionable wearing them.
 I loved how tall they made me look too.
 The ones with big shoulder pads were even more flattering."

 "As I started working in the '80s, wearing suits and pumps was a given.
 To make the stiff look more fashion-forward, one trend was to match from head to toe, including your shoe color.
 I must have had low-heel pumps in every color.
 Neutrals were not a thing.
 And of course, the pumps matched the hose, which matched the suit and so on."